LimePoint/opschain-docs/docs/operations/notifications.md

 :::caution Credential visibility

-Note that any other users that have permission to access this configuration (i.e. access to this project and environment) can view the credentials stored in the config.
+Note that any users that have permission to access these settings (i.e. access to this project and environment) can view the credentials stored in the `target_url`.
+See the [restricting user access](restricting-user-access.md) guide for information on limiting user access to projects and environments.

 The credentials are encrypted at rest, so they will not be viewable by anyone who does not have permission.